SPI-Birds/metadata/README.md

 ## Workflow

+### 0. Check for new metadata submissions

 Check the [SPI-Birds overview sheet](https://docs.google.com/spreadsheets/d/1LoTxe8nIb2qXKagm9ATYzG2NeLp9KHMC9oRb3uKsw1w/edit?gid=1178676937#gid=1178676937) for new metadata submissions.
 Mark your initials in the "metadata_processed_by" column when you start processing an entry.

 ### 1. Pull latest changes & load package